devcarlos/ThePugApp/README.md

     - A network layer to handle REST API requests for HTTP request, used to implement the Service Network API calls.

 - ### SDWebImage
-    - A framework to handle image URL downloads easy and quick to download and display the Movie Posters
+    - A framework to handle image URL downloads easy and quick to download and display the Pug Images

 - ### SwiftLint
     - A framework to handle best practices lint rules for Swift used as a best practice